lsheng-mel/ZDSearch/README.md

 1. Download and install **Visual Studio Community 2019** via the link below

 	https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16&embed-exp=true

+	> Make sure to tick on option ".net Desktop Application" during the installation.

 2. Open the solution file with Visual Studio:

 	> /ZendeskSearch/ZendeskSearch.sln

+3. Restore Nuget Packages

+	> Right click on the solution and choose "Restore Nuget Packages".

-3. Build the solution within Visual Studio
+4. Build the solution within Visual Studio

 	> Right click on the solution and choose "Build Solution".

-4. Set the project **"ZendeskSearch"** as the startup project
+5. Set the project **"ZendeskSearch"** as the startup project

 	> Right click on the project **"ZendeskSearch"** and choose "Set as Startup Project".

-5. Run program
+6. Run program

 	> Press "F5" key.